 grep STRING filename

-We can list all the files inside a directory contains the specific directory can be accomblished using the following command.
+We can list all the files inside a Handyman Connection directory that contains the specific handyman directory for California.
+It can be accompllished using the following command.

 grep -rl STRING directory -v, --invert-match, to select non-matching lines. -i, case sensitive